swar-mukh/cbt/CONTRIBUTING.md

 Here are few ways you can contribute:

-1. The best places to begin are either the `Issues` section (both `open` and `closed` issues) or the `Discussions` section.
+1. The best places to begin are either the [Issues](https://github.com/swar-mukh/cbt/issues) section (both `open` and [closed](https://github.com/swar-mukh/cbt/issues?q=is%3Aissue+is%3Aclosed) issues) or the [Discussions](https://github.com/swar-mukh/cbt/discussions) section.
 Please check if your query/concern is addressed or referenced in those two sections.
 If not, move on to the next pointers below.
-2. If something is unclear (e.g. context, purpose of a piece of code, etc.), or cannot be found in the codebase, please raise a question (`Q&A` found under `Discussions` tab).
+2. If something is unclear (e.g. context, purpose of a piece of code, etc.), or cannot be found in the codebase, please raise a [question](https://github.com/swar-mukh/cbt/discussions/categories/q-a) (found under [Discussions](https://github.com/swar-mukh/cbt/discussions) section).
 I'll be happy to address such queries to the best of my knowledge.
 3. Similar to point 2 above, make use of the appropriate discussion type (under `Discussions` section) that GitHub provides, to drive engagement with the community.
-4. Before submitting a pull-request (or merge request), ensure all the aforementioned points, as well as the following sub-points are met:
+4. Before submitting a pull-request (PR), ensure you have checked the following:
-   - If there is a similar PR/MR/issue being addressed or has been addressed
+   - Whether there is a similar [PR](https://github.com/swar-mukh/cbt/pulls) being addressed or has been addressed
-   - If there is a feature/fix being currently worked on in any branch, or is part of an existing PR/MR
+   - Whether there is a feature/fix being currently worked on in any [branch](https://github.com/swar-mukh/cbt/branches), or is part of an existing PR
-5. If none of the above is/are satisfactory, and if you think that there's a substantial impact of your contribution through which the community can benefit, raise a PR.
+5. If none of the above is/are satisfactory, and if you think that there's a substantial impact of your contribution through which the community can benefit, [fork](https://github.com/swar-mukh/cbt/fork) this repository (if not already done), add your contributions and raise a PR.
 Ensure you have followed the [style-guide](#style-guide) below.
 6. If you find that my own contributions contradict the style-guide, don't hesitate to point it out.

 ### Style guide

 ***Note:** This section applicable only for code contributions.
 (To be continuously updated)*

-1. Use idiomatic C++ as much as possible. `C++17` is the base standard.
+1. Use idiomatic C++ as much as possible. `C++2a` is the base standard.
 2. Use `.hpp` and `.cpp` extensions for header and implementation files, respectively.
 Usage of any other extension(s) will **not** be entertained.
 3. A header file *may not* have a corresponding implementation file; but an implementation file **must** have a corresponding header file.
 4. No private attributes/functionalities/implementations should be present in header files.
 All such private entities **must** be in un-named `namespace`s in the corresponding implementation file.